-When you create a new Microsoft 365 group, SharePoint Online must store the associated site collection somewhere.
+When creating a new Microsoft 365 group, SharePoint Online must store the associated site collection.
 SharePoint Online uses predefined paths to determine the storage location.
 These paths are called: Managed Paths.

 SharePoint Online uses two different pre-configured managed paths: